-By this time, Darwin began to use “science” to smuggle in irrational ideas into the West.
-According to historian of biology Peter J. Bowler, Darwin
+By this time, Darwin began to use “science” to smuggle irrational ideas into the West.
+According to the historian of biology Peter J. Bowler, Darwin

 “was trying to turn morality into a branch of biology through the proposal that our instinctive behavior can only be understood as a product of natural processes that have adapted us to a particular way of life based on the family unit as a means of raising children.”

 Darwin’s intellectual children are still clinging to biology in order to explain morality, a philosophically vacuous enterprise that always locks them into an intellectual mumbo jumbo.
 If everything, including morality, is the artifact of the brain, if our behavior is “instinctive, programmed by evolution into the very structure of our brains,” and if “morality is merely the rationalization of these social instincts,” then there is no moral responsibility whatsoever.

 In response to Plato’s “necessary ideas” of good and evil, Darwin said, “read monkeys for preexistence.”
 Here we see again and again that Darwin was essentially deconstructing Plato and Aristotle, and one can logically argue that Darwin’s Descent of Man, which came out in 1871, sent the West into intellectual darkness or perpetual conflict, which eventually gave rise to the eugenic movement in Europe and America.